fast-spectroscopy-sheffield/TG-software/README.md

 Software for the transient grating PL setup.

 ### to-do list
- - fix bug with pyqtgraph log scale on kinetics plot
+ - option to log scale the x-axis of kinetic plot (possibly tricky in pyqtgraph)
  - more crash testing
  - test on Windows 10
  - write and test real hardware classes